Mahogany has been used as a tonewood for many years.

 Authorities were forced to look beyond it's native locations to find solutions to the problem.

 It turned out that Asia and the South Pacific are the best places to grow Swietenia outside of its native locations.
 As a result, a number of Asian countries were consulted with and invested in to develop controlled, sustainable and renewable Swietenia mahogany plantations.
 This started mostly in the early 2000's.

-In actual fact, some countries had already been growing it successfully for a very long time!
-Fiji, for example, has had Swietenia plantations since the 1950's using seeds originally from Honduras and Belize (and is the main producer and international supplier of new American mahogany today.)
-India had been growing Swietenia since 1865 using seeds from West Indies.
+In actual fact, some other countries had already been growing it successfully for a very long time!
+Fiji had Swietenia plantations since the 1950's using seeds originally from Honduras and Belize (and is the main producer and international supplier of new American mahogany today.)
+India has been growing Swietenia since 1865 using seeds from West Indies.
 Indonesia had Swietenia introduced in 1870 using seeds from India, as did Bangladesh in 1872.
 Mahogany was consciously planted as a plantation crop in Sri Lanka mostly in the 1950's but it wasn't until the 1990's that any real significant investment was undertaken to take control of the unmanaged plantations which had since become naturalized forests.